Jay2251929205/STATS201-prediction-tutorial/README.md

 Figure No.1.
 The Confusion Matrix for Ridge Classification

 **Figure No.1.
-Source: [DJIA 30 Stock Time Series](https://www.kaggle.com/code/thebrownviking20/everything-you-can-do-with-a-time-series/data), created by [scikit-learn: Ridge regression and classification](https://scikit-learn.org/stable/modules/linear_model.html#ridge-regression-and-classification)**
+Source: [DJIA 30 Stock Time Series](https://www.kaggle.com/code/thebrownviking20/everything-you-can-do-with-a-time-series/data), created by [scikit-learn](https://scikit-learn.org/stable/modules/linear_model.html#ridge-regression-and-classification)**

 Figure No.1 is the confusion matrix of [Ridge Classification](https://scikit-learn.org/stable/modules/linear_model.html#ridge-regression-and-classification) algorithm for GOOGL ROI prediction using historical ROI data.
 The confusion matrix evaluates the performance of the classification algorithm.
 In this matrix, the X-axis is the predicted label and the Y-axis is the true label, in which 0 implies negative ROI while 1 indicates the ROI is nonnegative.
 From the left to the right, from the top to the bottom are TP, FP, FN, and TN respectively.
 Due to only one X is used for this prediction and more Xes are needed, what we predict are all nonnegative ROI.
 In the model, the accuracy is (TP + TN)/(TP + TN + FP + FN) = 530/ 1006= 0.53, the recall is TP/(TP + FN) = 0/530 = 0.00, and the precision is TP/(TP + FP) = 0/333 = 0.00